Jungle Rhythm: Plot

-Mickey Mouse wanders into a jungle and comes across several animals, including elephants, monkeys, and lions.
-A monkey and parrot begin playing a tune on Mickey's accordion, and it turns into a concert for the jungle animals.
+Mickey Mouse wanders into a jungle and comes across several animals, including elephants, monkeys and lions.
+A monkey and parrot begin playing a tune on Mickey's accordion and it turns into a concert for the jungle animals.
 Mickey dances with a lion, a bear and a pair of monkeys to the tune of Johann Strauss' The Blue Danube.
-Then two ostriches dance as Mickey plays "Auld Lang Syne" on a makeshift saxophone.
+Then a pair of ostriches dance as Mickey plays "Auld Lang Syne" on a makeshift saxophone.
 Mickey continues with "Aloha 'Oe", "Turkey in the Straw" and "Yankee Doodle", and the animals applaud.

 Legacy

 Jungle Rhythm was the inspiration for the first adventure storyline in the 1930 Mickey Mouse comic strip.

-Jungle Rhythm is also a "Projector Screen" level in the 2010 Wii game Epic Mickey.
-It sets apart Mean Street and Ventureland, and later Tortooga and the Jungle.
+Jungle Rhythm is additionally a "Projector Screen" level in the 2010 Wii game Epic Mickey.
+It sets apart Mean Street and Ventureland and later Tortooga and its nearby jungle.